zq-quiet/HQsLog/README.md

 # HQsLog
-a log library  from qslog  ,add some function  .
+a log library  from qslog  ,Add asynchronous log writing to improve performance